 1. Battle of the Classes

-Have a hallway decorating contest between your freshman, sophomore, junior, and senior class.
-Assign each class a school hallway and let your students decorate it (mostly) however they want.
+Have a hallway decorating contest between grades or classrooms at your school.
+Assign each class or grade a school hallway and let your students decorate it (mostly) however they want.
 Here are some decorations to have on hand to spark their creativity:

 Don’t forget to take pictures of the end results for your school paper, yearbook, and/or school website!